ppernot/ErrView/docs/08-lorenz.md

 # __Lorenz__ module

-Plot of Lorenz curves of absolute errors and associated statistics.
+Plot of Lorenz curves of absolute errors and associated statistics [1].

 ## Controls